SeekND/CaptureTheFlag/README.md

 - R5 CYAN
 - R6 VIOLET
 - R7 WHITE
-- R8 // not used at the moment
+- R8 MULTICOLOR

-3. Scavenger Hunt.
+6. Scavenger Hunt.
 All flags have been hidden.
 It's your mission to find as many as you can before your battery ends.
 - R1 BLUE
 - R2 GREEN
 - R3 YELLOW